KimchiKoala/UCI_Project3_TheAvengers/README.md

 ## Description
-This web-application utilizes Machine learning to predict stock prices for the next week by teaching the machine through Scikit-Learn with historic prices.The application is deployed through AWS and the data is pulled both through an AWS stored MongoDB as well as FML Stock API.
+This web-application implements machine learning to predict stock prices for the next week by teaching the machine through Scikit-Learn with historic prices.The application is deployed through AWS and the data is pulled both through an AWS stored MongoDB as well as FML Stock API.

 ## User Story
 ```